-To kick off the fall baking season, I thought this reader favorite recipe for Apple Nut cake repost worthy.
+To kick off the fall baking season, I thought this reader favorite recipe for Apple Nut cake recipe repost worthy.

-Thought that would get your attention!
+Thought that might get your attention!

 Fall is officially here, and although the signs of the season aren’t in full fall reveal, a few brisk mornings have teased the senses turning my thoughts and taste buds to the fall baking season.